History: Function Music: Critical response

 History: Function Music was met with generally favorable reviews from music critics.
-Jayson Greene of Pitchfork Media gave the album a 7.8 out of 10, saying "The production is split down the middle between the flashier, more carefree, hyphy-influenced production (E-40 calls it "function music") that has become the speciality of E-40's in-house production stable—as usual, his son Droop-E contributes the most sonically inventive tracks—and heavier, more minimal "mob music."
+Jayson Greene of Pitchfork gave the album a 7.8 out of 10, saying "The production is split down the middle between the flashier, more carefree, hyphy-influenced production (E-40 calls it "function music") that has become the speciality of E-40's in-house production stable—as usual, his son Droop-E contributes the most sonically inventive tracks—and heavier, more minimal "mob music."
 An enormous chunk of California rap history is contained within these two styles, and Too $hort and Forty are their avatars.
 Listening to them egg each other on over the course of 34 songs is a pleasure, like staying up all night drinking with two disreputable uncles."
 Matt Jost of RapReviews gave the album a six out of ten, saying "With the "Revenue Retrievin" and "The Block Brochure" series E-40 has trained his audience to accept overloaded collections of new music.
 "History" relies heavily on his infrastructure (label, producers, Stresmatic for hooks, etc.).
 He makes every effort to turn this into an equal partnership, and yet at least "Function Music" feels like one of his records.
 Still E-40's senior by several years, Too $hort apparently doesn't mind, summing up "History: Function Music" with a simple but apt "We havin' fun on this album."

 David Jeffries of AllMusic gave the album three and a half stars out of five, saying "Guest shots come from big names like Ice Cube ("West Coast Shit"), Tyga ("Slide Through"), and Wiz Khalifa ("Say I"), while the production comes from the likes of Traxamillion and Rick Rock, along with DecadeZ, from Bakersfield who has hands in five futuristic thug tracks, sounding as if Kraftwerk just discovered bounce music.
 Even if the layout of tracks is a bit sloppy with some redundant cuts placed too close, these veterans of sex and party rap can still beat expectations when it comes to hooks, jokes, and flow, so check it if your weekend needs more booty worship and/or big bass bombs."